aremath/hmc-reconciliation-graph/README.md

 # dtldiameter

 Note that all of the included code was created using Python 2.7.
-Users wishing to run these programs on a machine that has a later version of Python may experience several syntax-related errors.
+Users wishing to run these programs on a later version of Python may experience errors.

 ## How to use DTLReconGraph.py

 ### From the Command Line:

-After typing `python DTLReconGraph.py`, one should enter the values for:
+After typing `python DTLReconGraph.py`, enter the values for:

   * The name of the file in which the data are stored and
   * The costs of duplication, transfer, and loss,